“I always face discrimination.”

 “After turning 25 I had other simultaneous objectives besides tennis: to fall in love, get married, and have children,” she says.
 “I achieved that, but I never imagined that within my plans I would have the luck of being chosen to be the mother of a child with special needs.”

-Now residing in Gainesville, Lopez, who is affectionately known as JLO to some, focuses on taking care of her oldest son who is on the autism spectrum.
+Now residing in Gainesville, Lopez focuses on taking care of two children, especially her oldest son who is on the autism spectrum.

 “When he was born, my husband and I would ask ‘what happened to our baby?’” she says.
 “After many doctors and evaluations, we had the answer: non-verbal autism.”

-Lopez shares that her oldest son rarely speaks, has difficulty functioning and suffers from tonic-clonic seizures as well as tumors in his brain.
-She says the journey hasn’t been easy, but she doesn’t regret it in the slightest.
+Lopez shares that her oldest son rarely speaks, has difficulty functioning, and suffers from tonic-clonic seizures as well as tumors in his brain.
+She says the journey has been rocky, but she doesn’t regret it in the slightest.

 “My motherly responsibilities exceeded my passion of tennis,” she says.
 “The best reward is to hear him say ‘mom’ once a year.”